Understanding the benefits and barriers of volunteering is critical for LDATs that are involving volunteers.

-Setting objectives for your Community Action Plan is an important part of the planning process.
+Setting objectives for your activity is an important part of the planning process.

-Strong partnerships are critical to your success in preventing alcohol and other drug harms in the community.
+Strong partnerships are critical to your success in preventing alcohol and other drug-related harms in the community.

 Local Drug Action Teams will work with a variety of different community partners when involving volunteers.
-This can include community leaders, local councils – in fact just about any community based organisation wanting to reduce AOD harms.
+This can include community leaders, local councils – in fact just about any community based organisation wanting to reduce alcohol and other drug-related harms.

 Partners can support your efforts to involve volunteers in many ways, including recruiting volunteers, training volunteers, providing venues for meetings, or recognising your volunteers.
 The type of volunteering roles that you have available will help influence the type of organisations you partner with.